 CNA Classes in Eugene, OR

-1 state-approved Certified Nurse Aide training program in Eugene.
+6 state-approved Certified Nurse Aide training programs in Eugene.
+Tuition ranges from Free to $1,250.
 Oregon requires 155 hours minimum (more than double the federal 75-hour OBRA standard) of training and uses D&SDT-Headmaster for the competency exam.

 Programs in Eugene